jimhigson/oboe.js/writing/main/3_Background.md

 operation of an idealised CPU rather than an abstract machine capable of executing on an actual CPU.

-*Anecdote: SVG engine: one function for xy vs x and xy.
-Very large speed increase.
-Add figures etc.*

-Why Node perhaps is mis-placed in its current usage as a purely web platform "the aim is absolutely fast io".
-This happened because web specialist programmers took it up first

-Why Node is significant \* Recognises that most tasks are io-bound rather than CPU bound.
-Threaded models good for CPU-bound in the main.

-How Node is different

 Criticisms of Node.
 Esp from Erlang etc devs.

-Node's standard stream mechanisms

 Web browsers hosting REST clients
 ---------------------------------